Paraconsistent Belief Revision: A Replacement-Enriched LFI for Epistemic Entrenchment: The AGM system: Contraction

 \section{The AGM$\circ$ system: Contraction}

-The AGM model of belief revision, introduced by Alchourrón, Gärdenfors, and Makinson \cite{agm1985}, formalizes how rational agents revise their beliefs in response to new information.
-In the AGM framework, a \emph{belief set} $K$ is a \emph{closed set} of formulas, meaning that $K = Cn(K)$, where $Cn(K)$ denotes the set of all logical consequences of $K$.
-In this context, a belief-representing sentence $\alpha$ can be classified as accepted if $\alpha \in K$; rejected if $\neg\alpha \in K$; or indeterminate if neither $\alpha$ nor $\neg\alpha$ belong to $K$.
-These classifications reflect the so-called epistemic attitudes towards a belief.
+The AGM model of belief revision, introduced by Alchourrón, Gärdenfors, and Makinson \cite{agm1985}, formalizes how agents may change their beliefs in response to new information.
+In that framework, a \emph{belief set} $K$ is deductively closed: whenever $K \vdash_{L} \varphi$ (in a fixed background logic $L$, typically classical logic), then $\varphi \in K$.
+In this context, a belief-representing sentence $\alpha$ is \emph{accepted} in $K$ if $\alpha \in K$, \emph{rejected} if $\neg\alpha \in K$, and \emph{indeterminate} otherwise.
+These are the standard \emph{epistemic attitudes} an agent can hold with respect to a belief set.

+Furthermore, in such setting a collection of postulates is defined to characterize the distinct operations over a belief set, namely: \textbf{expansion} ($K+\alpha$) -- the addition of a sentence $\alpha$ to a belief set $K$ that does not contradict it, so that nothing needs to be removed; \textbf{revision} ($K*\alpha$) -- the addition of a sentence that may contradict the current beliefs, requiring in this case the removal of some of them; and \textbf{contraction} ($K\div\alpha$) -- the removal of a sentence from a belief set without introducing its negation.

+These operations are constrained by general \emph{rationality criteria}, such as \emph{closure}, \emph{success}, and \emph{minimal change} -- which are made precise by associating each operation with a set of postulates.
+Alternatively, one may define the operations by an explicit construction.
+In this paper we focus on \emph{contraction}, presenting it both axiomatically and via an \emph{epistemic entrenchment} construction.
+This is usually sufficient to capture AGM belief dynamics, since \emph{expansion} is given by the familiar set-theoretic clause $K+\alpha = Cn(K\cup\{\alpha\})$, and \emph{revision} is definable from expansion and contraction via the \emph{Levi identity}: $K*\alpha = (K\div \neg\alpha) + \alpha$.

+Specifically, in this paper we will consider contraction within the AGM$\circ$ framework -- an extension of classical AGM tailored to \lfis.
+Besides accommodating additional epistemic attitudes, AGM$\circ$ also admits alternative constructions for revision, in which temporarily contradictory epistemic states may occur (and be methodologically exploited) as intermediate stages of belief change.